Skip to main content

 What gets deleted

-Terminal removes everything associated with the connection: all synced entities (vehicles, drivers, trailers, devices, groups), all historical and time-series data, all sync and issue history, all provider credentials, and any filters, tags, or options you’ve configured on the connection.
-A minimal record — the connection’s id, provider, status, and timestamps — is kept so you can confirm the deletion via the List Connections API and reconcile references on your side.
+Terminal removes all data which was synced for the connection: entities, historical data, and time-series data.
+Terminal also removes sensitive and operational data: provider credentials, sync and issue history, and any filters configured on the connection.
+Terminal retains the connection record so you can confirm the deletion via List Connections and reconcile references on your side.

 Deletion lifecycle